 The world has become truly global and without boundaries, and manufacturers source material from and supply it across the globe with relative ease.
 This has made the supply chain extremely complex and quality controls truly imperative.
-Traceability, is especially applicable to provenance and supply chain control and management and in recent years, the demand for this has risen significantly.
+Traceability is especially applicable to provenance and supply chain control and management and in recent years, the demand for this has risen significantly.
 Mostly because, the customers have become increasingly conscious and are demanding more and more information about the products they consume.
 Having a responsible and sustainable supply chain is an important aspect of responsible business strategy.

 The United Nations Global Compact and BSR: A guide to traceability: practical approaches to advance sustainability in global supply chains defines traceability as: “The ability to trace and identify the history, distribution, location and application of products, parts and materials; to ensure the reliability of sustainability claims in the areas of human rights, labour (including health and safety), the environment and anti-corruption.”

-In fact traceability in the food industry has been used since the early 1930s as more and more customers started demanding safer, cleaner, better products.
+In fact, traceability in the food industry has been used since the early 1930s as more and more customers started demanding safer, cleaner, better products.
 The Pharmaceuticals industry has been using multi-level controls and traceability to combat counterfeiting of drugs.
 This has also helped them recall expired or misbranded drugs, increasing transparency of supply chain errors and accountability.
-Today, this is something which is catching up like a wild fire.
-Consumers globally are increasingly demanding products which are organic, support fair trade and are environmentally friendly.
+Today, this is something that is catching up like a wild fire.
+Consumers globally are increasingly demanding products, which are organic, support fair trade and are environmentally friendly.
 This has resulted in more and more research and effort towards developing better technologies and traceability systems.
 In the textile sector, supply chain networks are complex with many participants and traceability plays a huge role in ensuring social compliance.
-Sustainability concerns in the Textile industry have been genuine because of its use of a lot of natural resources and mostly poverty stricken labour.
+Sustainability concerns in the Textile industry have been genuine because of its use of a lot of natural resources and mostly poverty-stricken labour.
 In the past, this industry has been an active contributor in creating serious health issues and environmental concerns.
 Consequently, Traceability has emerged as a feasible solution which

 1. Helps indicate the environmental sustainability aspect of the product.